-- 1. On behalf of the Government of China, the Government of Germany, UNDP, UNIDO and the World Bank submitted the following documents for the consideration by the Executive Committee at its 62nd Meeting: - (a) HCFC phase-out management plan (HPMP) for China: Overarching strategy summary, submitted by UNDP (lead agency for the China HPMP); - (b) Sector plan for phase-out of HCFC-141b in the foam sector (phase I), submitted by the World Bank (lead agency); - (c) Sector plan for phase-out of HCFCs in the extruded polystyrene (XPS) foam sector (stage I), submitted by the Government of Germany (lead agency) with UNIDO as cooperating agency, and the following two demonstration projects in the XPS foam subsector: - (i) Demonstration project for conversion from HCFC-22 to butane blowing technology in the manufacture of XPS foam at Shanghai Xinzhao Plastic Enterprises Co.
-Ltd., submitted by UNIDO (lead agency) in cooperation with the Government of Japan; and - (ii) Demonstration project for conversion from HCFC-22/HCFC-142b technology to CO2 with methyl formate co-blowing technology in the manufacture of XPS foam at Feininger (Nanjing) Energy Saving Technology Co.
-Ltd., submitted by UNDP; - (d) Sector plan for HCFC phase-out in the industrial and commercial refrigeration and air conditioning sectors (stage I), submitted by UNDP (lead agency); - (e) HCFC-22 phase-out management plan for room air-conditioner manufacturing sector, submitted by UNIDO (lead agency); - (f) Demonstration project on HCFC management and phase-out in the refrigeration servicing sector, submitted by UNEP (lead agency) in cooperation with the Government of Japan; and - (g) Demonstration project for conversion from HCFC-141b based technology to iso-paraffin and siloxane (KC-6) technology for cleaning in the manufacture of medical devices at Zhejiang Kindly Medical Devices Co.
-Ltd., submitted by UNDP (lead agency) in cooperation with the Government of Japan.
+- 1. At the 62nd Meeting, the Governments of Germany and Japan, and UNDP (the lead implementing agency for China), UNEP, UNIDO and the World Bank submitted the following documents for the consideration by the Executive Committee: - (a) HCFC phase-out management plan (HPMP) for China: Overarching strategy summary (UNDP); - (b) Sector plan for phase-out of HCFC-141b in the foam sector (phase I) (World Bank); - (c) Sector plan for phase-out of HCFCs in the extruded polystyrene (XPS) foam sector (stage I) (Government of Germany with UNIDO as cooperating agency), and the following two demonstration projects in the XPS foam subsector: - (i) Demonstration project for conversion from HCFC-22 to butane blowing technology in the manufacture of XPS foam at Shanghai Xinzhao Plastic Enterprises Co.
+Ltd., (UNIDO in cooperation with the Government of Japan); and - (ii) Demonstration project for conversion from HCFC-22/HCFC-142b technology to CO2 with methyl formate co-blowing technology in the manufacture of XPS foam at Feininger (Nanjing) Energy Saving Technology Co.
+Ltd., (UNDP); - (d) Sector plan for HCFC phase-out in the industrial and commercial refrigeration and air conditioning sectors (stage I) (UNDP); - (e) HCFC-22 phase-out management plan for room air-conditioner manufacturing sector (UNIDO); - (f) Pilot project on HCFC management and phase-out in the refrigeration servicing sector (UNEP in cooperation with the Government of Japan); and - (g) Demonstration project for conversion from HCFC-141b based technology to iso-paraffin and siloxane (KC-6) technology for cleaning in the manufacture of medical devices at Zhejiang Kindly Medical Devices Co.
+Ltd., (UNDP in cooperation with the Government of Japan). - 2.
+During the discussion on the sector plans for China at the 62nd Meeting, "it was noted that the projects would involve a significant financial commitment that was considerably higher than had been anticipated.
+The Committee had always worked on the principle of agreed incremental cost in assisting countries to make a transition to the most viable technologies available and had to ensure that funding was calculated on the basis of the most cost-effective technology.
+It also had to determine the extent to which the projects focused on the largest enterprises, an approach which had worked very well for Article 5 countries, including China.
+With regard to the methodology used to calculate the cost of the project, it would appear that some averages had been determined and that overall costs had been provided on that basis.
+The methodology used by the Committee in the past with more specific determination of incrementality and eligibility would be more appropriate.
+Concern was also expressed about the absence of strong justification for prioritizing sectors other than those involving HCFC-141b technology" (paragraph 152, UNEP/OzL.Pro/ExCom/62/62).